Market: Education

 Achieving Quiet HVAC:

-- Noise Reduction Techniques: Duct silencers, variable speed drives, and proper airflow management can significantly reduce noise levels.
+• Noise Control Methods: Using duct silencers, variable-speed drives, and effective airflow management can greatly lower noise levels.

 Project work includes: